cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - `trial_state_filters`: *list[cogment.TrialState]* - List of enum values from `cogment.TrialState`.   for which we are intersted to receive state change.

 Return: *generator(TrialInfo instance)* - A generator for the state changes that arrive.
+The `TrialInfo` received here only contain the trial ID and the state.

 ### ```async get_actors(self, trial_id)```